 A reader of an earlier post thought my intent of a Consumer Union for the philanthropic sector would be to protect nonprofits from the misbehavior, inattentiveness, or disappointing effectiveness of foundations.

-But I don’t mean that – I think nonprofits and foundations are fundamentally allied, and that thinking of each other in Us and Them terms is dysfunctional and counterproductive to the overall effects of philanthropy, for those on the giving end and those on the receiving end.
+But I don’t mean that – I think there are power dynamics in the philanthropic sector.
+I think that nonprofits and foundations are fundamentally allied, but that thinking of each other in Us and Them terms is dysfunctional and counterproductive to all.
 Philanthropy is the work of both foundations and nonprofits, both with similar missions, both interested in benefiting the same people, both governed by IRS’ section 501 — and each needs the other.
-Unfortunately, there’s misbehavior, inattentiveness, or disappointing effectiveness on “both sides” of the line.
+Unfortunately, there’s misbehavior, inattentiveness, or disappointing effectiveness on both sides of the line as well.
 [I’m curious how much of audience deserts me at this point.]

-No, my point is to protect the public from unsubstantiated claims of all kinds of philanthropic organizations throughout the philanthropic sector – including foundations and nonprofits and the myriad of hybrids existing today — so that the public is better assured of getting a “safe and effective” product, with beneficial effects all around.
+No, my point is to protect the public from unsubstantiated claims of all kinds of philanthropic organizations, including foundations and nonprofits and the myriad of hybrids existing today.
+I’d like the public be better assured of getting a “safe and effective” product, with beneficial effects all around.
 After all, we the public are all consumers some of the time, like when we use the educational, health, civic, or cultural services of a university, hospital, block club, or museum.
 What should those organizations do to earn our respect?

 “But the foundations have the money,” I’m always told when I try to make the case that both foundations and nonprofits make up the larger class of philanthropic organizations, “and so there’s a power struggle, a class struggle, between the haves and have-nots.”
 And there’s some truth to it, but… Plenty of nonprofits are bigger than foundations.
 Plenty of nonprofits have more clout than foundations.
 Disrespect, gaming, and ineffectiveness happens throughout the sector, without regard to “who has the money.”
 Disparities in power run throughout the sector.
 And feelings of abuse or neglect by those with more happens throughout the sector; I wouldn’t say that nonprofits act any more nobly or ignobly than foundations.